Holistic SEO for Artists

 by Thea Fiore-Bloom, PhD.

-Let’s start with what SEO actually is.
+But let’s start with what SEO actually is.

 Then we’ll look at how SEO benefits artists in particular, and we’ll finish by giving you great links you need to get the ball rolling.